turingschool-examples/backend_mod_1_prework/day_3/questions.md

 #### 1. What is a conditional statement?
 Give three examples.

-A conditional statement is a block of code that evaluates a variety of options for a program to prompt.
+A conditional statement is a block of code that talks to the computer where it can evaluate and process information in order to produce an answer.

   Examples: